Jcait/Project-Binary-Search-Trees/README.md

 ### Build Tree

-First steps to this function was to "clean" the array to speak, removing duplicates and sorting it numerically
+The first step to this function was to "clean" the array to speak, removing duplicates and sorting it numerically.

 ```js
  cleanArr(arr) {